aniteicristi/queue-overflow-be/README.md

 - Can return `BAD_REQUEST` if body is improperly formated.

+- Can return `NOT_FOUND` if provided question doesn't exist.

 > The author id can be **ommited** because it can be extracted from the Bearer token.

 Sample **body**